diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 IR.

-This issue is the root of the limitation on our original flattening transformation, which is that it cannot handle *irregular nested parallelism*, meaning parallelism of a size that varies between iterations of outer parallel dimensions.
+This issue is the root of the limitation on our original flattening transformation, which is that it cannot handle *nonuniform nested parallelism*, meaning parallelism of a size that varies between iterations of outer parallel dimensions.
 In the example above, `m` is local to the outermost `map`, so the `iota` and `reduce` (both of which have a parallel width of `m`) are irregular.